Cynthia Lummis: Health care legislation

 Lummis supported the creation of federal legislation to allow private insurance companies to form interstate insurance pools.
 She voted against passage of the Affordable Care Act in 2009, and has supported subsequent efforts to defund the ACA.

 Lummis and 182 other Republican members of Congress filed an amicus brief asking the Supreme Court to halt a COVID-19 vaccination mandate for companies with 100 or more employees.
 During the COVID-19 pandemic, she opposed adding unruly passengers to the "no-fly" list, saying that unruly passengers who refuse to comply with mask requirements are not the same as terrorists.

 Lummis co-sponsored legislation in the state house to allow state Medicaid funding to be used for abortions when the mother's life was at risk.
 The Wyoming "Right to Choose" political action committee reported that Lummis was pro-choice after she completed a questionnaire during the 1990 election and the organization endorsed her during the 1992 election.
 Lummis said in the 1990s that abortion was a sin, but that it should not be illegal, because people can better evaluate their circumstances than the state.

 In 2015, Lummis cosponsored and voted for legislation in the House to defund Planned Parenthood.
 The National Right to Life Committee endorsed her in the 2020 election and gave her a 100% anti-abortion rating during her tenure in the U.S. House of Representatives.
 She supported the Pain-Capable Unborn Child Protection Act.
 Lummis was given a 0% rating by NARAL Pro-Choice America in 2016.

+Veterans

+In 2022, Lummis was among the 11 senators who voted against the Honoring our PACT Act of 2022, a bill that funded research and benefits for up to 3.5 million veterans exposed to toxic substances during their service.

 Personal life

 Lummis met Alvin Wiederspahn while both were campaigning during the 1978 election; they married on May 28, 1983.
-Both later served in the Wyoming House of Representatives, one of the few married couples to do so, though Lummis was a Republican and Wiederspahn a Democrat.
+Both later served in the Wyoming House of Representatives, one of the few married couples to do so, though Lummis is a Republican and Wiederspahn was a Democrat.
 She remained married to Wiederspahn, with whom she had one child, until his death on October 24, 2014.

 Lummis has a net worth of $12.26 million as of 2015, but reported a net worth between $20 million and $75 million from 2007 to 2008.
-She purchased Bitcoin in 2013 on her son-in-law's advice and became the first U.S. senator to own cryptocurrency.
-Lummis owns at least $230,000 worth of Bitcoin as of 2021.
-She is a Lutheran and adheres to the Lutheran Church–Missouri Synod (LCMS).
+She is a Lutheran and adheres to the Lutheran Church – Missouri Synod (LCMS).